St Peter's Collegiate Church: Music

 The Boys' Choir, Lay Clerks and choral scholars sang at Lincoln Cathedral in 2007, York Minster in 2008, Norwich Cathedral in 2009, Rochester Cathedral in 2010, Ely Cathedral in 2011, Wells Cathedral in 2012, Chichester Cathedral in 2013, Ripon Cathedral in 2014, Durham Cathedral 2015, Edinburgh Cathedral in 2016, Salisbury Cathedral in 2017, Chester Cathedral in 2018 and Durham Cathedral again in 2019.

 The girls choir, Lay Clerks and choral scholars sang at Chester Cathedral in 2007, Chichester Cathedral in 2008 and 2010, Carlisle Cathedral in 2009, Canterbury Cathedral in 2011, Truro Cathedral in 2012, Salisbury Cathedral in 2013, Exeter Cathedral in 2014, Canterbury Cathedral in 2015, Edinburgh Cathedral in 2016, Canterbury again in 2017, York Minster in 2018 and Winchester Cathedral in 2019.

 The full choirs sang at Truro Cathedral in 2021, Wells Cathedral in 2022 and Lincoln Cathedral in 2023.
 Other recent singing has taken place in Gloucester Cathedral, Westminster Abbey, St George's Chapel, Windsor Castle, St Paul's Cathedral, The Royal Albert Hall (at the Proms) and Symphony Hall.

 In 2023 the choir was invited to record its first Choral Evensong for BBC Radio Three.
 The service was recorded on 3rd June 2023 and broadcast for the feast of St Peter on Wednesday 28th June 2023 and again on Sunday 2nd July.

 The church has been involved with the Choristers Outreach Programme of the Choir Schools Association and Sing Up which takes choristers into Primary Schools in the city to help the singing programmes in schools.

-The Organ Scholar is Elli-Mae McGlone.
-The assistant organists are Toby Barnard, Dr. David Rendell (Organist Emeritus) & Peter Morris (Organist Emeritus).
+The assistant organists are Elli-Mae McGlone, Toby Barnard, Dr. David Rendell (Organist Emeritus) & Peter Morris (Organist Emeritus).